apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ### 3.3.
 AutoTVM-style Design Space Description

 Meta schedule extends the schedule DSL with sampling instructions.
-When included in a schedule, these instructions parametrize the schedule from a single deterministic point to a space supported by random variables (tile size, etc.), making it possible for developers to describe the design space with meta schedule APIs.
+When included in a schedule, these instructions parameterize the schedule from a single deterministic point to a space supported by random variables (tile size, etc.), making it possible for developers to describe the design space with meta schedule APIs.